jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 cd Arabidopsis_genome
 ```

 You can download data using the `sra` module on HiPerGator like this.
-Remeber to run all your commands with a SLURM script!
+Remember to run all your commands with a SLURM script!
 ```
 module load sra
 fasterq-dump ERR1424597 --split-files